Grade of membership analysis for multi-layer ordinal categorical data: Introduction

 However, all the above methods are inherently limited to single-layer categorical data and cannot be directly applied to learning the common latent classes of subjects in multi-layer categorical data.
 The additional temporal dimension in multi-layer categorical data introduces new challenges and opportunities for latent class analysis.
 Recently, to describe the latent class structures in multi-layer categorical data, \cite{MLLCM} proposed a multi-layer LCM which assumes that each subject belongs to only one latent subgroup. \cite{MLLCM} also provides several spectral methods with theoretical guarantees to discover the latent classes of subjects.
 However, one main limitation of the multi-layer LCM is that it cannot model multi-layer categorical data with a latent mixed membership structure, where each subject can belong to different subgroups with varying weights.

 To address the limitations of the aforementioned models and methods for multi-layer categorical data with a latent mixed membership structure, this work introduces the multi-layer grade of membership (multi-layer GoM) model, which extends the traditional GoM model to multi-layer categorical data.
 This extension enables us to capture the temporal dynamics of subject responses provided by multiple layers and allows subjects to belong to more than one latent class simultaneously.
 For the estimation of the common mixed memberships, we develop a novel approach, GoM-DSoG, based on a debiased sum of Gram matrices.
 This approach effectively handles the challenges posed by multi-layer data.
 We also establish the per-subject convergence rate of GoM-DSoG under the proposed model.
 Our theoretical and experimental results highlight the benefits of considering more layers than a single layer in the task of grade of membership analysis for categorical data.
-In particular, if there are too many non-responses in the categorical data with polytomous responses or too many zeros in the categorical data with binary responses, more tests should be considered, and our GoM-DSoG is an efficient tool to estimate subjects' common mixed memberships for such multi-layer categorical data.
+In particular, if there are too many zeros in the categorical data, more layers should be considered, and our GoM-DSoG is an efficient tool to estimate subjects' common mixed memberships for such multi-layer categorical data.
 Additionally, an approach for selecting the number of latent classes $K$ in multi-layer categorical data generated from the proposed model is developed.
 By conducting substantial experimental studies, we empirically verify the theoretical results and show the superiority of the proposed GoM-DSoG method over its competitors and the high accuracy of our method in choosing $K$.

 \emph{Notation:} $I_{m\times m}$ and $[m]$ represent the $m\times m$ identity matrix and set $\{1,2,\ldots,m\}$, respectively.
 For any matrix $H$, $H'$ denotes its transpose, $H(s,:)$ denotes its submatrix for rows in the set $s$, $\|H\|_{1}$ is its the $l_{1}$ norm, $\|H\|_{F}$ represents its Frobenius norm, $\|H\|$ means its spectral norm, $\|H\|_{\infty}$ represents its maximum absolute row sum, $\|H\|_{2\rightarrow\infty}$ denotes its maximum row-wise $l_{2}$ norm, $\lambda_k(H)$ denotes its $k$-th largest eigenvalue in magnitude, and $\mathrm{rank}(H)$ denotes its rank. $e_{i}$ is a vector satisfying $e_{i}(i)=1$ and $e_{i}(j)=0$ for $j\neq i$. $\mathbb{E}(\cdot)$ denotes expectation and $\mathbb{P}(\cdot)$ represents probability.